Life in USA – International Student, H1B (Car, Insurance, Rent, School)

-You should locate a nearest Social Security office and apply for SSN immediately if you are on a work visa or have entered using a Green card.
+You should locate the nearest Social Security office and apply for SSN immediately if you are on a work visa or have entered using a Green card.
 SSN cards can take 4-6 weeks to arrive.

 You can easily get a rental apartment within a week of landing in the USA.
-It’s a mature and consumer-driven market and everything is available online with few clicks.
+It’s a mature and consumer-driven market and everything is available online.

-Your home search should focus on school ratings 1 to 10 and try to get a living place closest to the top ranking education center.
+Your home search should focus on school ratings 7 to 10 and try to get a living place closest to the top-ranking education center.
 We have used GreatSchools to find school ratings given by parents.

-- Zillow.com – Shows apartment, homes along with school ratings (pulled from GreatSchools site) right there on same page.
+- Zillow.com – Shows apartments, homes along with school ratings (pulled from GreatSchools site) right there on the same page.

-TIP: Each apartment rental website offers a move-in bonus based on demand and supply.
-Most apartment communities also offer a lease sign up bonus as first-month rent-free or maybe a free TV.
+Each apartment rental website offers a move-in bonus based on demand and supply.
+Most apartment communities also offer a lease sign-up bonus as first-month rent-free or maybe a free TV.

 Do not forget or feel shy to ask for move-in bonuses.
 Its common in US.

-Also, if you have a friend already living in any rental community, they can get a referral bonus if you give their referral and then you both can share it.
+If you have a friend already living in any rental community, they can get a referral bonus, and then you both can share it.

-Most of the new expats coming to US send their kids to local government operated schools unless you have extra dollars to spend on private schools.
+Most of the new ex-pats coming to the US send their kids to local government-operated schools unless you have extra dollars to spend on private ones.

 Each state has its own independent school district and is funded by the house or property taxes that you pay.

-Schools do not pay any enrollment bonus money and if you are yourself a kid studying in US, you can safely skip this step :).
+Schools do not pay any enrollment bonus money and if you are yourself joining the college in the US, you can safely skip this step :).

 #4 Get Driving License

-You can drive in USA on your home country license if it is valid and is in English.
-Each state has different time period though.
+You can drive in the USA on your home country license if it is valid and is in English.
+Each state has a different time period though.

-I still recommend to get state driving license as early as possible even if plan to not drive or use your foreign license.
-Buying car on visa is easy but you may want to wait for couple of weeks before you can take the plunge.
+I still recommend getting a state driving license as early as possible even if you do not plan to drive.
+Buying a car on a visa is easy.

-Once you finish the above tasks, your life in USA will start running smoothly.
-Do not apply for each credit card offer which comes your way in Walmart or other stores as applying reduces your credit history points.
+Once you finish the above tasks, your life in the USA will start running smoothly.

 Once you are settled and ready to send money to your home country, you have plenty of options available.
 I will list them based on the maximum conversion rate offered consistently by money transfer companies: